When your child attains the age of 18, there are a number of legal issues that you should address:

 If an individual is not capable of executing a Health Care Advance Directive, then the probate court may appoint a guardian to make decisions for that disabled individual (the “ward”).
 The guardian makes decisions on behalf of the ward, such as where the ward will live; whether the ward should be admitted to a nursing home or boarding home; and what medical treatment the ward will receive.
 The Court may appoint a guardian to make all life decisions for the ward or the court may limit the authority of the guardian to specific matters.
 The probate court will make the guardianship as least restrictive as possible.
 With a full guardianship, the guardian has the same power over the ward as a parent has over a child who is younger than 18 years of age.

 Unlike the agent designated under a health care advance directive, the court appointed guardian cannot be fired by the ward.
-If the ward no longer wants to have a guardian or wants to change the person designated to serve as guardian, then a petition must be filed in probate court.
+If the child no longer wants to have a guardian or wants to change the person designated to serve as guardian, then a petition must be filed in probate court.

 Anyone who is concerned about the incapacitated person may file a petition with the probate court seeking the appointment of a guardian for another.
 The probate courts are administered through the counties in Maine where the ward resides.
 Petitions for guardianship must be supported by a physician’s report.
 The report must document the incapacity and the need for the guardian, as well a plan of guardianship.
 If the allegedly incapacitated person objects to the guardianship, then the court will appoint counsel to represent that person.